PICdew/pic18f16q41-getting-started-opamp/readme.md

 TBxxxx, "Optimizing Internal Operational Amplifiers for Analog Signal Conditioning"<br>
 ANxxxx, "Analog Sensor Measurement and Acquisition"

-The above documents will be published soon, and will cover software setup for the OPA module and recommendations for analog signal sensor interfacing.
+The above documents will be published soon.
+They will cover software setup for the OPA module and recommendations for analog signal sensor interfacing.
 ## Software Used

 * <a href="http://www.microchip.com/mplab/mplab-x-ide">MPLAB® IDE 5.40 or newer</a>